About the site

 Supporting the Site

-Art of the Title is reader-supported, which means that readers and fans have a direct impact on the quality and sustainability of the site.
-To ensure that Art of the Title can continue to preserve and celebrate the history of title design, become a patron today.
+Art of the Title is primarily sustained through its readers, using crowdfunding tool Patreon.
+Readers and fans who become patrons through Patreon get early access to site content, a direct line to staff, and ensure the sustainability of the site.
+To ensure that Art of the Title can continue to celebrate new work and preserve the history of title design, become a patron today.

 Talks & Events